Welcome to WorkForce Funding at Bellingham Technical College.

 An individual who has been providing unpaid services to a family member(s) in the home and who:

-Worker Retraining (or WRT) is intended to be start-up or bridge funding for 1-quarter to get you enrolled and started in your program, or provide financial support during a time when other resources are not available.
+This grant is intended to be start-up or bridge funding for 1-quarter, to help get you enrolled and started in your program, and to provide financial support during a time when other resources are not available.
 Recipients may receive:

-If you are facing layoff and have not opened your unemployment claim, please contact the Worker Retraining Coordinator in advance to registering at BTC for important information.
+If you are facing layoff and have not opened your unemployment claim, please contact the Worker Retraining Coordinator before you register at BTC for important information.

 To receive WRT funding, students must have the most current FAFSA (Financial Application for Federal Student Aid) on file with BTC's Financial Aid office.

-Schedule a virtual or phone appointment with BTC's Worker Retraining Coordinator
+Schedule a virtual or phone appointment with BTC's Worker Retraining Coordinator.
+You pick the day and time and how we meet (in-person, phone call, or Zoom).

 Call 360.752.8492